code-and-effect/effective_orders/README.md

 bundle exec rails generate effective_orders:upgrade_price_column products price
 ```

-# High Level Overview
+## High Level Overview

-Your rails app creates and displays a list of `acts_as_purchsable` objects, each with a `link_to_add_to_cart`.
+Your rails app creates and displays a list of `acts_as_purchsable` objects, each with a `link_to_add_to_cart(object)`.

 The user clicks one or more Add to Cart links and adds some purchasables to their cart.

-They then click the Checkout link from the My Cart page, or another `link_to_checkout` displayed somewhere, which takes them to `effective_orders.new_order_path`
+They then click the Checkout link from the My Cart page, or another `link_to_checkout` displayed somewhere, which takes them to `effective_orders.new_order_path` to begin checkout.

 The checkout is a 2-page process:

-The first page gives the user their final option to 'Change Items' and alter the order.
+The first page collects billing/shipping details and gives the user their final option to 'Change Items'.

-If `require_billing_address` or `require_shipping_address` options are `true` in the `config/initializer/effective_orders.rb` initializer this first checkout page will collect the billing/shipping information.

 After clicking 'Save and Continue', the user will be on the collect money page.

 If the payment processor is PayPal or Moneris, the user will be sent to their website to enter their credit card details.

-If the payment processor is Stripe, there is an in-screen popup form to collect those details.
+If the payment processor is Stripe, there is an on-screen popup form to collect those details.

-Once the user has successfully paid, they are returned to a thank you page displaying the order receipt.
+Once the user has successfully paid, they are redirected to a thank you page displaying the order receipt.

-An email notification containing the receipt is also sent to the buyer's email address, and the site admin (configurable).
+An email notification containing the receipt is also sent to the buyer's email address, and the site admin.

-# Usage
+## Usage

 effective_orders handles the add_to_cart -> checkout -> collect of payment workflow, but relies on the base application to define, create and display the purchaseable things.

 These purchasables could be Products, EventTickets, Memberships or anything else.

-## Representing Prices
+### Representing Prices

 All prices should be represented as Integers.
 For us North Americans, think of it as the number of cents.